Capital Campaign

 Multiple studies conducted by the Alliance Theatre, with support from the U.S. Department of Education, have demonstrated that participation in early childhood arts education programs lead to higher standardized test scores, improved writing skills, and enhanced literacy comprehension.

 Your gift ensures the Woodruff Arts Center remains a place to explore, to learn, to dream—a place for everyone to experience the magic of the arts.
-To get started, contact Kristin Hathaway Hansen at kristin.hathaway-hansen@woodruffcenter.org or 404.733.4115.
+To get started, email us at experience.woodruff@woodruffcenter.org.

 • Vicki Escarra